 The portions are small but are also very filling.

 However, on greedy days, I have been known to double up and have two helpings 😊

-I used M&S skinny sausages to make this risotto but if you want to lower the Smart Points even more you could use Heck Chicken sausages (although I would suggest leaving the skins on – just chop each sausage into 4 before baking).
+I tend to use M&S skinny sausages in this risotto but if you want to lower the Smart Points even more you could use Heck Chicken sausages.

-I played around with the Sausage and Cherry Tomato Risotto recipe from Weight Watchers Kitchen Secrets cookbook to come up with this Sausage Mushroom Risotto.
-The Porcini mushrooms give the risotto a deeper, richer flavour and makes it a lovely, satisfying and comforting meal to have on a cold winters night.
+The Porcini mushrooms give the risotto a deep, rich flavour and makes it a lovely, satisfying and comforting meal to have on a cold winters night.